-Instructor and TA explain the procedures and goals for each lab experiment prior to its execution.
-Students are given a lab manual the 1st day of lab.
+Instructor and TA briefly explain the procedures and goals for each lab experiment/assignment prior to its execution.
+Students are given all handouts beforehand.
 Handouts will also be available in Sakai as a PDF.
-Students are expected to read procedures before lab to comprehend and complete them safely in the laboratory.
-Not reading lab procedures ahead of time is a safety hazard.
-Students should also look over pre-lab lectures provided in Sakai, for further experiment information.
+Students are expected to read lab procedures several times before coming to lab, to comprehend the work and complete it safely in the laboratory.
+Students are encouraged to look over the pre-lab lectures provided in Sakai, for further experiment information.
 Online pre-lab quizzes assist in reinforcing the notion of accountability.
 A laboratory schedule, detailing projected start/end dates for each lab experiment, pre-lab quizzes, lab report due dates, and other information will be provided to students on the 1st day of class.
-This schedule is posted in FH-313, in Sakai, and at the end of this syllabus.
-There are no excuses to not knowing what is required of you, the student, each day of lab and outside of lab.
+This schedule is posted in FH-313 and in Sakai and also at the end of this syllabus.
+Therefore, there are no excuses to not knowing what is required of you, the student, each day of lab and outside of lab.
 Any aspect of the schedule is subject to change.
-If change occurs, students are notified to write it on their copy of the schedule [not reprinted for sustainability].
+If change occurs, students are notified to write it on their copy of the schedule as it is not reprinted [for sustainability].
+Changes will be posted in Sakai if needed.